 Professor Kai Bongs is Principle Investigator at the UK Quantum Technology Hub Sensors and Timing, where he helps to drives the translation of gravity sensors and ultra-precise clocks into technology and applications across a diverse number of sectors, including climate, communications, energy, transport and urban development.
-Professor Bongs is also College Director of Innovation at the University of Birmingham.
+Professor Bongs is also Director of Innovation at the College of Engineering and Physical Sciences at the University of Birmingham.

 He also leads the Midlands Ultracold Atom Research Centre at the University of Birmingham.
 His work has been disseminated through both invited and peer-reviewed presentations at international conferences and through high-impact publications (125 in total).
 His work has been cited over 7000 times and has a h-index of 39.

 Professor Bongs contributed to the Quantum technologies: Blackett review, a Government report published in 2016, which explored how the UK could benefit from the research, development, and commercialisation of quantum technologies.
 He has built extensive links with key industry partners, working with over 40 companies in over 30 projects.
 These industry partners include companies such as Teledyne e2v, Network Rail and BAE Systems.

 In 2017, Professor Bongs received the Josiah Mason award for Business Advancement in recognition of his leadership of the Quantum Technology Hub for Sensors and Metrology.
 In 2018, Professor Bongs was made Editor-in-Chief for the European Physical Journal (Quantum Technologies).
 He is also a Royal Society Wolfson Research Merit Fellow, as well as a Fellow of the Institute of Physics and the Institution of Engineering and Technology.